rackerlabs/support-how-to/content/cloud-servers/understanding-logrotate-utility.md

 logrotate runs (unless another condition like "size" has been set).

-If you want to use a time interval other than the keywords listed here you&rsquo;ll have to get clever with cron and a separate config file.
+If you want to use a time interval other than the keywords listed here you'll have to get clever with cron and a separate config file.
 For example, if you wanted to rotate a particular log file hourly, you could create a file in "/etc/cron.hourly" (you may need to create that directory too) that would contain a line like: